philip-h/utgclassroom/source/class1/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 30, 2020

+Hey guys, today we worked on collision detection!
+That's what happens when two GameObjects collide with one anoher.
+PixelPad gives us the ability to decide what happens when two object collide!!

+So we set up the collision detection between the Missile and the Asteroid.
+To know where to place the code, ask yourself "Does the Missile collide with the Asteroid, or does the Asteroid collide with the Missile?"
+Because we agreed that the "Missile collides with the Asteroid", we place the following code in **Missile**

+{% code Missile/Loop %}
+# ...
+# Check to see if the missile collides with the asteroid!
+asteroid = collision_check(self, "Asteroid")
+if asteroid:
+    destroy(asteroid)
+    destroy(self)
+{% endcode %}

+Next we added collision detection between the player and the asteroid.
+We put it in the player script:

+{% code Player/Loop %}
+asteroid = collision_check(self, "Asteroid")
+if asteroid:
+    destroy(asteroid)
+    destroy(self)
+{% endcode %}

+And that's it!
+Tomorrow's class we will focus on making the asteroid move, then spawn some more asteroids!

+See you guys tomorrow :)

 ## July 29, 2020

 Hey guys, so today we got our ship and missiles moving in the proper direction.